nexodus-io/nexodus/docs/README.md

   - node_selector.yaml
 ```

+If you have setup your Apex stack with non-default configuration, please copy the [sample](./../deploy/apex-client/overlays/sample/) directory and update the sample file according to create a new overlay for your setup and deploy it.

 #### Deploying the Apex Agent Manifest

-Once the configuration is set up.
-You can deploy Apex's manifest files
+Once the configuration is set up, you can deploy Apex's manifest files.

 ```sh
 kubectl apply -k ./deploy/apex-client/overlays/dev